HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 Attributes like data-type, data-id, and data-src can have multiple generic uses although data-src is used a lot with lazy image loading via JavaScript (e.g., Bootstrap 4).
 Bootstrap again explains the presence of data-toggle, where it’s used as a state styling hook on toggle buttons.
 The Slick carousel plugin is the source of data-slick-index, whereas data-element_type is part of Elementor’s WordPress website builder.
 Both data-requiremodule and data-requirecontext, then, are part of RequireJS.

-ℹ️ Interestingly, the use of native lazy loading on images is similar to that of data-src.
+<p class="note">Interestingly, the use of native lazy loading on images is similar to that of data-src.
 3.86% of img elements use the loading attribute with a value of lazy (this appears to be growing very fast, as back in February, this number was about 0.8%).
-It’s possible that these are being used together for a cross-browser solution.
+It’s possible that these are being used together for a cross-browser solution.</p>

 Miscellaneous
 We’ve covered use of HTML in general as well as the situation around elements and attributes.
 In this section we’re reviewing special cases around viewports, favicons, buttons and inputs, but also links.
 Too many links may still point to “http” URLs is one thing we note here. viewport specifications